intel/auto-round/auto_round/mllm/README.md

 ```

 ### Dataset
 For mllm, we used liuhaotian/llava_conv_58k as our defalt calib datasets.
-Through command ```--dataset```, user can use other datasets such as "liuhaotian/llava_instruct_80k", "liuhaotian/llava_instruct_150k" or a file path to use local file.
+Through argument ```--dataset```, user can use other datasets such as "liuhaotian/llava_instruct_80k", "liuhaotian/llava_instruct_150k" or a file path to use local file.

 ### Limitation
 So far, auto-round for mllm supports five model families, include Qwen2, Llama, Phi3v, Llava and CogVLM2.